-Gross debt service ratio and total debt service ratio are two important figures considered by a lender to decide whether he should grant you a loan or not.
-It is also essential for potential borrower to calculate GDS and TDS ratios to know how much they can afford on home ownership.
+Gross debt service ratio and total debt service ratio are two essential figures considered by a lender to decide whether he should grant you a loan or not.
+It is also necessary for the potential borrower to calculate GDS and TDS ratios to know how much they can afford on homeownership.

 Gross Debt Service Ratio (GDS)

-The gross debt service ratio is the percentage of annual income of the borrower required to pay all kinds of monthly payments associated with housing.
-These payments usually include mortgage principal, interest, property taxes and if you are buying a condominium, lenders will include 50% of condo fees in your GDS ratio.
+The gross debt service ratio is the percentage of annual income of the borrower required to pay all kinds of monthly payments associated with the housing.
+These payments usually include mortgage principal, interest, property taxes and if you are buying a condominium, lenders will consist of 50% of condo fees in your GDS ratio.

-In order to calculate your GDS ratio, lender will consider your annual mortgage payments, property taxes, heating costs and 50% of your condo fees (if applicable).
-All these costs will be added and the result will be divided by your gross annual income to obtain gross debt service ratio.
-As per the industry standards, your GDS ratio must be less than 32 per cent to qualify for a loan.Total Debt Service Ratio (TDS)
+To calculate your GDS ratio, the lender will consider your annual mortgage payments, property taxes, heating costs and 50% of your condo fees (if applicable).
+All these costs will be added, and the result will be divided by your gross annual income to obtain the gross debt service ratio.
+As per the industry standards, your GDS ratio must be less than 32 percent to qualify for a loan.Total Debt Service Ratio (TDS)

 Total debt service ratio is the percentage of gross annual income required to cover payments related to housing as well as all other debts and obligations including loans or the minimum payments on any credit card debt.

-In order to calculate TDS ratio, a lender will add all your mortgage payments, property taxes, heating costs, 50% of your condo fees and debts and then will divide the total by your gross annual income.
-As per industry standards, your TDS should be less than 40 per cent to qualify for loan by the lender
+To calculate TDS ratio, a lender will add all your mortgage payments, property taxes, heating costs, 50% of your condo fees and debts and then will divide the total by your gross annual income.
+As per industry standards, your TDS should be less than 40 percent to qualify for the loan by the lender.

-However, it is not a hard and fast rule and you may get qualified for a loan even if your GDS and TDS are slightly higher than industry standards.
-In such a case, lender will consider your credit history or some valuable assets to grant a loan.
+However, it is not a hard and fast rule, and you may get qualified for a loan even if your GDS and TDS are slightly higher than industry standards.
+In such a case, the lender will consider your credit history or some valuable assets to grant a loan.

 Lenders generally use credit score to set your interest rate and credit limit.
 If you have a high credit score, you may be able to get loans at lower interest rate and similarly, you might have to pay higher interest on loan, if your credit score is poor.